 Chapter 10.
 I Must Scream

 The best way to sum up my life from 2016 to 2018 is as a rollercoaster ride to hell.
 Although I'd done my best to work on the house, even if only in a limited fashion, my efforts were always cut short by the weather, health issues, or deep depression.

 Meanwhile, the commercial property situation remained unresolved.
-Back when things first started going sideways, I consulted multiple lawyers, realtors and other professionals.
-More recently, I consulted a highly-respected criminal attorney; he drew the same conclusion as the others: I was legally bound by the contract and could not cancel it without immediately being sued.
-The fact that my life was being ruined was irrelevant (and, truth be told, my own fault); there was no sign of any malicious intent on the buyers' part.
+Back when things first started going sideways, I consulted multiple lawyers, realtors and other professionals, and more recently I consulted a highly-respected criminal attorney.
+He drew the same conclusion as everyone else: I was legally bound by the contract and could not cancel it without immediately being sued.
+The fact that my life was being ruined was irrelevant; there was no sign of any malicious intent on the buyers' part.

 So, in December 2017 I agreed to yet another extension, since the alternatives were far worse.
 What choice did I have?
-It meant nothing could happen with the house until September 2018.
+It meant nothing could happen with the house until September 2018 at the earliest.
 Or, quite possibly the following year, after yet another extension.
 There was no knowing anymore.
 However, there was also no knowing what shape the house would be in by then—it might be rotted beyond repair, in which case it would be all over for me, because I could never afford to rebuild it.